-Some of the Hebrew living in the British Isles would have been living in expectation of the Messiah and would have heard about Jesus' death and resurrection from Jews with whom they did business.
+Some of the Hebrew in Britain would have been living in expectation of the Messiah and would have heard about Jesus' death and resurrection from Jewish kin and Jews with whom they did business.
 Men like Joseph of Arimathea would have had opportunities to plant a Christian presence among their fellow Jews.
 As a member of the Sanhedrin, Joseph was qualified to perform ordinations.

 This suggests that the priesthood among the natives of Britain has a longer history than has been generally recognized.
 According to Gildas's De Excidio et Conquestu Britanniae there were already Christians living in Britain in 46 AD.
 The presence of Christians in Roman Britain predates the episcopacy of Evodius of Antioch (53–69 A.D.) and the episcopacy of James of Jerusalem (d.
 69 A.D.), and the episcopacy of Linus of Rome (64-79 A.D.).